 Analysing any and all available customer data is incredibly useful here.
 It’s easy to breathe a sigh of relief and move on when you close a sale.
 However, taking the time to see what happens to your customers over time is invaluable.

-Identify any issues that indicate a bump in the customer journey – a drop in usage of your online tool after six months or delays in getting back to your quote, for example.
+Identify any issues that indicate a bump in the customer journey.
+For example, a drop in usage of your online tool after six months or delays in getting back to your quote.
 Find out about busy and quiet times for your target groups, like the end of the year for accountants or the summer holidays for consumers.

 Look for patterns and common denominators: Have you been sending a specific type of content or emails when this happens?
 Are most cancellations happening at the same time of year?
 What has your competition been up to just then?